 Jamie is starring in the role of Harper Shelly.

-Theatre vet, Jonathan MacDonald began acting at 8 years old.
+Theatre vet, Jonathan Neil Alexander began acting at 8 years old.
 From small-town Nova Scotia beginnings, he’s now studied and worked professionally, both writing and performing, in New York, Montreal, California, and now Toronto.

 Jonathan also comes with fine-dining restaurant experience and is “over the moon” to be involved in this project and to continue telling diverse entertaining relevant stories.